 Topshop x Kinect

-Well known for their array of colourful product collections, American Apparel decided to take on Augmented Reality to make it incredibly easier for customers to make decisions on colour, without having to physically try every single one on.
+Well known for their array of colorful product collections, American Apparel decided to take on Augmented Reality to make it incredibly easier for customers to make decisions on color, without having to physically try every single one on.